 Tsunamis: All oceanic regions of the world can experience tsunamis, but in the Indian and Pacific Oceans, there is a more frequent occurrence of large, destructive tsunamis because of the many large earthquakes along major tectonic plate boundaries and ocean trenches.
 See the Tsunami Awareness brochure.

 In the event of a natural disaster, you should follow the advice of local authorities.
-More information is available from the Humanitarian Early Warning Service.
+More information is available from the Global Disaster Alert and Coordination System.